gyorilab/emmaa/doc/architecture/analysis.rst

 The code implemented here is available in the following places:

 - The Lambda implementation is documented at: :py:mod:`emmaa.aws_lambda`).
-- The EMMAA Dockerfile is available `here <https://github.com/indralab/emmaa/tree/master/Dockerfile>`_ .
+- The EMMAA Docker image is available `here <https://hub.docker.com/r/labsyspharm/emmaa>`_ .

 Test conditions generated automatically
 ---------------------------------------